-Analyzing the cost of market data product production and distribution in isolation from the cost of all of the inputs supporting the creation of market data and market data products will inevitably underestimate the cost of the data and data products because it is impossible to obtain the data inputs to create market data products without a fast, technologically robust, and wellregulated execution system, and system and regulatory costs affect the price of both obtaining the market data itself and creating and distributing market data products.
+Other market participants have noted that proprietary market data and trade executions are joint products of a joint platform and have common costs.32 The Exchange agrees with and adopts those discussions and the arguments therein.
+The Exchange also notes that the economics literature confirms that there is no way to allocate common costs between joint products that would shed any light on competitive or efficient pricing.33 create market data products without a fast, technologically robust, and wellregulated execution system, and system and regulatory costs affect the price of both obtaining the market data itself and creating and distributing market data products.
 It would be equally misleading, however, to attribute all of an exchange's costs to the market data portion of an exchange's joint products.
 Rather, all of an exchange's costs are incurred for the unified purposes of attracting order flow, executing and/or routing orders, and generating and selling data about market activity.
 The total return that an exchange earns reflects the revenues it receives from the joint products and the total costs of the joint products.